bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 is not _shared_ but _duplicated_.
 In cases of short functions inlining might even result in smaller artefacts.
 Still compile-time inlining always contains the risk that different callers of the same function run different versions of it.
-On the other hand inlining also can remove a runtime dependency as all uses are inlined.
+On the other hand inlining also can remove a runtime dependency when all dependent usages are inlined.

 ### Eager Expressions _(Compile-Time Evaluation)_